CAE Frequently Asked Questions

 The application fee is $500 for ASAE members and $700 for nonmembers.
 The fee must be submitted with the application.
-If you do not sit for the exam within the next 2 tests after your application has been accepted, your application will expire and all fees forfeit.
+If you do not sit for the exam within the next 2 test dates after your application has been accepted, your application will expire and all fees forfeit.
 Once your application expires, you would need to reapply in order to sit for the exam.

 When is the examination?

-The CAE examination is offered twice annually -- on the first Friday in May and on the first Friday in December.
+The CAE examination is offered twice annually -- on the first Friday in May and the first Friday in December.
 See the exam schedule for upcoming exams and deadlines.

 Where do I get help in preparing for the CAE exam?